thunknyc/i7t/README.md

 ## Notable missing features

 * Quasi-quoting
-* `Edn-str' serialized little aside from hashes, ints, and strings
+* Serialization via `Edn-str' does not support most types at the moment

 ## New types